-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct, and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct/handbook and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.

-32. Safer recruitment
+33. Safer recruitment

-Water Primary School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
+Water Primary is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

-Lancashire County Council Human Resources Guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff
+• Keeping Children Safe in Education, September 2023, Part 3 guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff.